eraclitux/morest/README.rst

 Important notices
 =================
-Many RFCs were hurt developing this (poor) code.
+Some RFCs were hurt developing this (poor) code.

 This code is not even alfa quality.
 It is a work in progress and should not be used in production environments.